 Take on the big questions that have mystified humanity since the dawn of consciousness and discover how the greatest minds have tried to answer them on our full-time Philosophy degree in Cambridge.
-Choose to study abroad in the US or Canada.
+Choose to study abroad for a semester.
 Learn to use philosophical methods in your everyday life, and develop skills in problem solving and critical thinking for your future career.

 One of the best things about the course is the lecturers... they engage in a way that's not teacher - student, it’s very much peer to peer.
 The course is really helping to shape my ideas and form my own philosophical outlook on the world...
 I would recommend Anglia without a doubt.